Adelost/AberrantUtils/README.md

 # Utils
 A collection of classes and utilities useful in general programming.
-Syntax mostly inspired by Qt, Python, Java and C#.

-Any suggestions are welcome.

-### Content
+## Content
 Overview of content.
 * **Addons** - Features which may be added to a class, usually through inheritance.
     * Inspectable - Allows introspection of subclasses.
 Only supports introspection of member variables currently.